vanallenlab/moalmanac/moalmanac/datasources/moalmanac/README.md

 Several other services exist within the Molecular Oncology Almanac ecosystem.
 See [this repository's docs folder](/docs/) for more information.

 ## Usage: Formatting the database for use
-This method uses a document-based format of the database, which is built using the [database repository](https://github.com/vanallenlab/moalmanac-db) and `create_almanac_db.py`.
+This method uses a json-based format of the database, which is built using the [database repository](https://github.com/vanallenlab/moalmanac-db) and `create_almanac_db.py`.
 If MOAlmanac is updated, **please also regenerate [preclinical datasources](../preclinical/)**.

 Arguments:
 ```
+    --config, -c        <string>    path to config.ini file, "../../config.ini" by default
-    --directory, -d     <string>    path to the moalmanac-db repository's content folder
+    --file, -f          <string>    path to moalmanac-db json file
-    --version, -v       <string>    release name for the database content being used, should match the release from moalmanac-db
+    --release, -r       <string>    date of moalmanac-db release, should match the release from moalmanac-db
+    --version, -v       <string>    database version of the moalmanac-db schema
 ```

 This should be run with this repository's virtual environment enabled.